gondo/dotfiles/README.md

 ## Mail
-Setup Thunderbird or Mail accounts.
+Setup Apple Mail accounts.
-Mail have issues with aliasses but give it a go.
+(as of 2025 not using Thunderbird)

 ## GoLand